 Given the process within ISO, this document is targeted primarily at the members of ISO/TC 215 WG6 and the experts undertaking the work on the IDMP logical model.
-As such, they will be very much aware of the surrent status and developments in the of IDMP.
+As such, they will be very much aware of the current status and developments in the of IDMP.

-of the current status and developments in the of IDMP.
 However, in order for the wider stakeholder community to also be able to understand the objectives and the requirements presented in this document, we have included some very limited background on IDMP where necessary.